jonlpersson/ed-latimore/site/_posts/2022-12-15-what-happens-when-you-get-a-girlfriend.md

 If this is your first time or you just want to brush up because it’s been a while, here’s what happens when you get a girlfriend.

 ## You learn her quirks

 An exciting part about finding a girlfriend is probably getting to know her on a deeper level.
 When I met my fiance, who is Portuguese, I enjoyed learning about all the ways she was different from me–a kid from the hood.

 You discover her likes, dislikes, and eccentricities.
 You learn to relate over shared interests and develop interests together.
 You also have more in-depth conversations and ultimately grow closer.
-This closeness can improve your heart health and lead to a healthier life overall.[^3] And it’s true the older you get.
+This closeness can improve your heart health and lead to a healthier life overall.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> And it’s true the older you get.

 The questions you can ask your new girlfriend to get to know her better are innumerable.
 However, researchers found there are 36 questions anyone can ask that increase closeness.
 They slowly increase in depth and seriousness and create more intimacy the more times you go through the exercise.

 You can find those here: [36 questions that increase closeness](https://ggia.berkeley.edu/practice/36_questions_for_increasing_closeness).

 ## You learn girls aren’t made of sugar and spice